skyhitblog/skyhitblog.github.io/index.md

 ---
 # I'm a day dreamer.

 Probably I day dream more than I should.
-And you will always find me working on new projects and ideas.
+And you will always find me working on new ideas.

 I'm a Computer Engineer.
 I've always been very passionate about computers and tech in general since my school days.

-I work with several clients and provide my technological & design solutions through INHERIT.
+I believe technology is the closest thing that we have to magic in this modern world.

 I'm a co-founder of [Alchemy Pixels](http://alchemypixels.com), a film production house based in Northeast India.